 Prior to moving to Raleigh in 2017, Alex spent 5 years at The Training Room in Somerville, Massachusetts where he was the Director of Continuing Education.
 Before that, Alex worked at Mike Boyle Strength and Conditioning - voted the #1 gym in America by Men’s Health.

-Alex also competes regularly in the StrongFirst Tactical Strength Challenge, finishing 9th in the world in 2017 and placing 1st overall in 2018 (Men’s Open).
-He completed the Beast Tamer Challenge in early 2019 and is also a published author about his favorite subjects: deadlifts and pull-ups.
+Alex also competes regularly in the StrongFirst Tactical Strength Challenge, finishing 1st overall in 2018 (Men’s Open), and 3rd overall in 2019 in the Men’s Elite category.
+He completed the grueling Beast Tamer Challenge in early 2019 and is also a published author about his favorite subjects: deadlifts and pull-ups.

-In his spare time Alex enjoys deadlifting 3X his bodyweight, writing, pressing the beast (a 106 lb kettlebell) and catching the latest episode of “The Bachelor” or “The Bachelorette.”
+In his spare time Alex enjoys deadlifting 3X his bodyweight, writing, playing with his son, Ethan, and catching the latest episode of “The Bachelor” or “The Bachelorette.”
 Join Alex’s mother and read his latest thoughts on alextanskey.com

 jonathan carroll - co-owner